tomhrr/dale/doc/2-4-macros.md

 and `uql-nc` (unquote-list-no-copy).
 The no-copy versions of these forms should only be used when the nodes being unquoted will not be used again.

-#### `std.macros.get-varargs-list`

-Linkage: `extern`
-Parameters:

-  * `p`
-  * `DNode`

-Takes a macro context, an argument count, and a pointer to a DNode pointer as its arguments.
-Returns the first node of a linked node list containing each of the nodes from the DNode pointer list, suitable for using as the argument to the `uql` and `uql-nc` forms.
-(The third argument here is typically the macro's 'rest' argument.
-The difference between 'rest' and the return value of this function is that the nodes here will be linked together.)

-#### `std.macros.get-varargs-list`

-Linkage: `extern`
-Parameters:

-  * `(count int)`

-Simple version of `get-varargs-list`, only takes the count as parameter.

 #### `@:'`